-The proposed renovations for the existing structure at 22 Ord Court provide articulation and fenestration that draws from the horizontality of the block face.
-Articulation to the building is provided by setbacks at the ground level, third level, and additional setback of the fourth level.
-The proposed building fronting States Street is articulated by a deck proposed at the fourth level (third story), setting back this story from the front façade.
+The proposed building fronting States Street is articulated by a deck proposed at the fourth level (third story), which is set back from the front façade.
 Additionally, the building wall is further articulated by recesses along the façade at the first and second stories of the proposed structure.
-To alleviate impacts to light for residents at 20 Ord Court / 231 States Street, the Residential Design Team has recommended that the 5' setback provided on the east side of the fourth level extend to the rear of the building as well.
 The proposed architectural finishes of concrete, stucco, wood siding and glazing will provide visual interest to the existing and proposed buildings, and by extension, visual interest and character to the neighborhood.